MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/home-site.md

 ## Limitations

 - Only one site in an organization can be set as a home site.
-- The site you select must be a communication site that is not associated with a hub.
+- The site you select must be a communication site that's not associated with a hub.
 It can't be a subsite.
-- This feature doesn't work if your organization has configured [Office 365 Multi-Geo](/office365/enterprise/multi-geo-capabilities-in-onedrive-and-sharepoint-online-in-office-365)
+- This feature doesn't work if your organization has configured [Office 365 Multi-Geo](/office365/enterprise/multi-geo-capabilities-in-onedrive-and-sharepoint-online-in-office-365).
-- SharePoint framework extensions will work on the home site, but not the SharePoint start page.
+- SharePoint Framework (SPFx) extensions will work on the home site, but not the SharePoint start page.

 ## Set up your home site